 Of course, as an overseas territory of the United Kingdom, the “official” language of Turks and Caicos is English.
 That is the language used in daily life, business, communications and certainly the hospitality industry.
 In fact, it would be unusual to find a local TCI resident who does not know at least some basic English.
 That said, many other major languages are also widely spoken in Turks and Caicos.
 Some of the most common secondary languages used on the islands are Spanish, French and Italian.

-Spanish-speaking communities have developed in the Turks and Caicos Islands due to immigration and the islands’ proximity to other Spanish-speaking countries and islands including Hispaniola, Cuba and Dominican Republic.
+Over the years, entire Spanish-speaking communities have developed in the Turks and Caicos Islands.
+This is due to immigration and the islands’ proximity to other Spanish-speaking countries and islands such as Hispaniola, Cuba and Dominican Republic.

-The natives of Turks and Caicos are known as “Belongers” and often speak with their own dialects that differ between areas and islands and are influenced by the region or area where the Belonger may have originated.
-It is always advised to learn some key phrases to help you understand the people within this culture.
+The native residents of Turks and Caicos are known as “belongers” and often speak Creole with their own dialects that differ between areas and islands within TCI.
+The words they use and the way they pronounce them are influenced by the region or area where the “belonger” may have originated.